syncfusion/ej2-javascript-docs/src/documenteditor/document-editor/table.md

 ## Delete row

-Document editor allows you to delete the selected number of rows.
+Document Editor allows you to delete the selected number of rows.
 You can use the `deleteRow()` method of editor instance to delete the selected number of rows, if selection is in table.
 Refer to the following sample code.

 ```typescript
 documenteditor.editor.deleteRow();